Snowmobiling

 Recreation WebCam (Titus Lot)

-Nearly 500 miles of groomed trails provide access to thousands of acres of off-trail riding in northern Valley County.
-Riders of all abilities can find open play areas offering gentle slopes, as well as challenging hillsides to tempt even the most adventurous of the “high-markers”.
-The diversity of terrain has earned Valley County as one of the top 10 snowmobile destinations in the Northwest by SnoWest Magazine.
+Nearly 500 miles of groomed trails provide access to thousands of acres of off-trail riding in Valley County.
+Riders of all abilities can find open play areas offering gentle slopes, as well as challenging hillsides to tempt even the most adventurous riders.
+The diversity of terrain has earned Valley County as one of the top 10 snowmobile destinations in the Northwest, according to SnoWest Magazine.

 Fire up your sled and explore the groomed trails, breathtaking bowls and more back country powder than you can cover in a lifetime.
-Rentals are available from several area businesses.
+Rentals and guiding are available from several area businesses.

-It is important to note that all snowmobilers must have a current Idaho State registration and a valid drivers license to operate on groomed trails (see equipment requirements under Rules of the Road.)
-Registration stickers may be purchased at snowmobile dealerships, county offices and the Idaho State Parks and Recreation office.
-Sticker sales help to fund the massive grooming effort that makes Valley County one of the premier riding destinations!
+It is important to note that all snowmobilers must have a current Idaho State registration and a valid driver's license to operate on groomed trails (see equipment requirements under Rules of the Road.)
+Registration stickers may be purchased at snowmobile dealerships, county offices and the Idaho Department of Parks and Recreation.
+Sticker sales help to fund the massive grooming effort that makes Valley County a premier riding destination!

 Snowmobile Safety

-Valley County is ranked 5th in the nation as a destination spot for snowmobiles, skiers, and snowshoer's.
-Idaho and Valley County host more groomed snowmobile trails then any other Western State.
-The Sheriff’s Office in cooperation with the United States Forest Service provides avalanche assessment of the snow conditions in Valley County.
-Check out the current conditions at the Boise and Payette National Forest Avalanche Center.
-Also see Safe Riders the snowmobile safety awareness website.
+Idaho and Valley County host more groomed snowmobile trails than any other Western state.
+The United States Forest Service provides avalanche assessment of snow conditions in Valley County at select locations; all winter recreators should carry avalanche rescue gear and know how to use it.
+Always check the forecast and current conditions before you go at the Payette Avalanche Center and the Sawtooth Avalanche Center.
+Also see Safe Riders, the snowmobile safety awareness website.

 General Information